 Putting the vacuum hose in the tank marks the beginning of the pumping process.
 The hose is committed to a powerful pump on the truck, which then sucks out all the solids and liquids from the tank itself and onto the truck.
 A professional will then monitor the back flow from the tank outlet pipe.
 Back flow indicates a drain field system backup and a small amount of back flow can be a warning of a drop in the pipe to the drain field.

 Afterwards, your tank will then be cleaned out.
-Professionals then go through a process called back flushing to undo the thick sludge that resides in the corners of the tank, to remove them completely.
+Cesspool service Long Island then go through a process called back flushing to undo the thick sludge that resides in the corners of the tank, to remove them completely.
 The tool used to do this is called a ‘septage spoon’ which is something that is widely used throughout the industry.
 The walls are then sprayed with clean water for a clean tank.

 Any signs of structural damage like a leaking seam, damaged baffles, cracks, and an open weep hole are noted before moving on with the project.
 If any of the above or any other issue is found a professional will tell you what’s going on and will suggest the best way to combat it.
 Ask questions to find out if there are any alternatives to solving the problem if you feel uneasy about their suggestions.